Elderberry syrup is one of my favorite natural remedies for cold and flu prevention and recovery.

-1. Pour water, herbs, and elderberries into a pot.
+1. Pour water, herbs, and elderberries into a large pot.

 2. Bring to a boil

-3. Reduce heat until ingredients are at a simmer.
+3. Reduce to low heat until ingredients are at a simmer.
 Continue simmering for about 45 minutes.

 4. Remove pan from heat and allow to cool for about an hour (or until warm but not hot)

-5. Next, use a funnel and cheesecloth and strain mixture through, squeezing the juice from the berries and herbs.
+5. Next, use a funnel and cheesecloth and strain the mixture through, squeezing the elderberry juice from the berries and herbs.

 6. If the liquid is still quite warm set it aside and let it cool for a while longer.

-7. After the liquid has cooled to lukewarm, mix in the honey.
-(Adding honey while the liquid is hot can kill beneficial enzymes of raw honey).
+7. After the liquid has cooled to about room temperature, mix in the honey.
+(Adding honey while the liquid is hot can kill beneficial enzymes thereby removing the medicinal value of raw honey).

-And that’s all it takes to make homemade elderberry syrup, my friend!
+And that’s all it takes to make homemade black elderberry syrup, my friend!